ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 Download an OpenSSL installer from `this page <https://slproweb.com/products/Win32OpenSSL.html>`__.
 Scroll to the bottom of the page and download *Win64 OpenSSL v1.0.2*.
 Don't download the Win32 or Light versions.

 Run the installer with default parameters.
-Then, define environment variables (the following commands assume you used the default installation directory):
+The following commands assume you used the default installation directory:

 * ``setx -m OPENSSL_CONF C:\OpenSSL-Win64\bin\openssl.cfg``

+You will need to append the OpenSSL-Win64 bin folder to your PATH.
+You can do this by clicking the Windows icon, typing "Environment Variables", then clicking on "Edit the system environment variables".
+In the resulting dialog, click "Environment Variables", then click "Path" on the bottom pane, finally click "Edit" and add the path below.

-* Add ``C:\OpenSSL-Win64\bin\`` to your PATH
+* ``C:\OpenSSL-Win64\bin\``

 Install Visual Studio
 ^^^^^^^^^^^^^^^^^^^^^